Binil-Dangol/Weather-App/README.md

 # Weather App

 A simple weather application built with React.js and Vite that allows users to search for cities and view current weather details (temperature, humidity, wind speed) along with corresponding weather icons.
-Data is fetched from the OpenWeather API.
+Data is fetched from the openweathermap API.
 ➡️ Live demo: [https://binil-dangol.github.io/Weather-App/](https://binil-dangol.github.io/Weather-App/)

 ---